TV1 (Malaysian TV network)

-RTM TV1 (stylised as tv1) is a Malaysian free-to-air television channel owned and operated by Radio Televisyen Malaysia, a broadcasting department of the Malaysian Government.
+RTM TV1 (stylised as tv1) is a Malaysian commercial free-to-air public television channel owned and operated by Radio Televisyen Malaysia, a broadcasting department of the Malaysian Government.
 Launched on 28 December 1963, TV1 is the first and oldest TV station in Malaysia.
-The channel features mostly news, talk shows and documentaries and some in-house, local and international kids, drama and sports programming.
+The channel primarily broadcasts infotainment, entertainment & news programming.
+TV1 is one of the traditional FTA TV channels in Malaysia.